weihaox/awesome-image-translation/content/physical-world.md

 ## Good Start of 3D Resources (Python)

-[face3d](https://github.com/YadiraF/face3d).
+[Face3D](https://github.com/YadiraF/face3d).
 This project implements some basic functions related to 3D faces.
 You can use this to process mesh data, generate 3D faces from morphable model, reconstruct 3D face with a single image and key points as inputs, render faces with difference lightings.

 [PySLAM](https://github.com/luigifreda/pyslam). pySLAM is a toy implementation of a monocular Visual Odometry (VO) pipeline in Python for educational purposes.

 [PySOT](https://github.com/STVIR/pysot).
 SenseTime Research platform for single object tracking, implementing algorithms like SiamRPN and SiamMask.

-[PyTranking](https://github.com/visionml/pytracking).
+[PyTracking](https://github.com/visionml/pytracking).
 A general python framework for training and running visual object trackers, based on PyTorch.

 [PySlowFast](https://github.com/facebookresearch/SlowFast).
 PySlowFast: video understanding codebase from FAIR for reproducing state-of-the-art video models.

+[PyMatting](https://github.com/pymatting/pymatting).
+PyMatting: A Python Library for Alpha Matting.